akeneo/pim-api-docs/content/getting-started/synchronize-pim-products-6x/step-6.md

 ## 4 - Retrieve asset values

 It’s exactly the same as for reference entities!
-We won’t repeat ourselves so, here the algorithm in a nutshell.
+We won’t repeat ourselves so, here the algorithm:

 for each attribute_value in values:
  - type = search in asset_attribute_list the asset attribute type of attribute_code